aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 **Warning: Once again, make sure you get the device file for the SD card right before using dd.**

-Insert the new SD card into the rPI that will be used as the compute node, connect it to the monitor, mouse, and keyboard, and boot it up.
-Then, as root, copy the most recent EEPROM image from the firmware
+Insert the new SD card into the compute node, connect it to the monitor, mouse, and keyboard, and boot it up.
+Then, as root, copy the most recent EEPROM image from the firmware directory:
-directory:
 ```
 compute# cd
 compute# ls /lib/firmware/raspberrypi/bootloader/beta